Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 1 MP
 Damage: 0
-Effect: You may use your Physical or Mental Offense on this Ability.
-If you use Physical Offense, treat this Ability as an Attack.
-If you use Mental Offense, treat this Ability as a Spell.
+Effect: You may choose to use this ability as an Attack (in which case you use Physical Offense and target Physical Defense) or as a Spell (in which case you use Mental Offense and target Mental Defense).
 If this Ability hits the target, they are [Provoked](#provoke) by you for one Round.
 Description: Drawing an opponent's attention.
 This could be shouting insults or making noise, subtle mind control, magically drawing bullets toward oneself, or a similar maneuver to force opponents to focus on you.